awsdocs/amazon-kendra-developer-guide/doc_source/API_Principal.md

 # Principal<a name="API_Principal"></a>

-Provides user and group information for document access filtering\.
+Provides user and group information for [user context filtering](https://docs.aws.amazon.com/kendra/latest/dg/user-context-filter.html)\.

 ## Contents<a name="API_Principal_Contents"></a>

  ** Access **   <a name="Kendra-Type-Principal-Access"></a>
-Whether to allow or deny access to the principal\.
+Whether to allow or deny document access to the principal\.
 Type: String
 Valid Values:` ALLOW | DENY`
 Required: Yes